 That said, it's crucial to add that there's another sense in which your dilemma doesn't differ significantly from that of any other abused or threatened wife.
 Regardless of the underlying causes, a woman in your position really has no choice.
 She has to adopt the attitude that safety is her top priority.
 This means being prepared to take decisive action.
 If your husband becomes physically violent, don't hesitate to call 911.
 If it's a question of emotional oppression and verbal put-downs, let him know that this kind of behavior is unacceptable.
 Insist that he seek professional assistance.
 If he refuses, or if you're afraid of jeopardizing his career by reporting him, contact the appropriate authorities and find out what options are available to servicemen in his situation.
 Because PTSD is so prevalent, most branches of the military are now providing private, confidential, one-on-one counseling for those who are struggling with the fallout of combat service.

 We also recommend that your entire family seek out the services of a licensed Christian counselor.
 It's important that you walk through this experience together.
-Focus on the Family's Counseling Department can provide you with a list of qualified therapists practicing in your area.
-They would also be happy to discuss your needs and concerns with you over the phone.
-Our counselors are available for a free consultation at this number.
+Call us.
+Focus on the Family's Counseling department can provide you with a list of qualified therapists practicing in your area.
+They would also be happy to discuss your needs and concerns with you over the phone for a free consultation.